MeSafal/project_showcase/FMS/README.md

 > 💡 **Tip:** All files are part of a self-contained module.
 You can plug this into any Laravel app and start customizing instantly without affecting your main application.

+> Happy Coding 🙂🙂🙂
+> Contact me if you have any queries.